UPDATE RE: COVID-19 CONCERNS

 - Shelter Staff $100

 Join us at the beautiful Upper Way Farm Sanctuary in Brattleboro, Vermont.
 There is some on site lodging and tent sites available.
 Let us know if you are interested as space at the farm is limited.
 There are a variety of hotels, and AirBnBs nearby.
 A light breakfast and lunch will be served on both days.
 Presentations begin at 9am and end at 4pm.
 Contact us with any questions.
 We are excited to have you spend time with us.
 We are located at Upper Way Farm, 1104 Ames Hill, Brattleboro VT 05301 Tel: 802-257-0152 if you have questions.
-Visit this page for more specifics about these seminars.
+Visit this page for more specifics about these seminars including local lodging options.